Patronymic: Ethiopia and Eritrea

-The naming convention used in Eritrea and Ethiopia does not have family names and surnames.
+The naming convention used in Eritrea and Ethiopia does not have family names and surnames, similarly to neighbouring Somalia and Sudan.
 A person is referred to by a single name: this is always the person's given name.
 Ethiopians and Eritreans use a naming pattern very similar to the Arab naming pattern, but with one exception: no suffix or prefix.
 The full name of a person is usually two but officially registered with three names.
 The person's given name comes first, followed by their father's given name and (optionally, for official purposes) their grandfather's name last.
 For example, a person named Lemlem Mengesha Abraha has Lemlem as her given name, Mengesha (from her father's name) Abraha (grandfather's name).
 The grandfather's name is usually only added in official documents and not used in everyday life.
 The father's name is not considered a middle name but a last name, without it being a family name or surname.
-Women do not take their husband's last name.
+Married women do not take their husband's last name.
 They continue to go independently by their given name, followed by their father's name, and then their grandfather's name, even after marriage.
 In both Ethiopia and Eritrea, a person is always addressed by their first name; for example Mrs. Lemlem or Dr. Lemlem.